timonson/gentle_rpc/README.md

 ##### remote.batch({key1: ["method", ["arg1", "arg2"]], key2: ["method", ["arg1", "arg2"]], ...})

-The way of making _batch_ requests uses the object keys (_cat, dog, donkey, dragon_) as RPC _request object ids_ under the hood.
-The returned result values will be assigned to these key.
-Let's take a look at the following example:
+This way of making _batch_ requests uses the object keys (_cat, dog, donkey, dragon_) as RPC _request object ids_ under the hood.
+The returned _rpc result_ values will be assigned to these keys.
+Let's take a look at the following
+example:

 ```typescript
 const noise2 = await remote.batch({